Safer Recruitment and Vetting Procedure

 Overseas Police Checks

-Where a candidate has worked/lived overseas during the last 5 years for a period of six months or more, an overseas police check will be obtained, verified for originality and a copy signed and dated as original seen.
+Where a candidate has worked/lived overseas during the last 10 years whilst over the age of 18, for a period of 6 months or more, an overseas police check will be obtained, verified for originality and a copy signed and dated as original seen.
 Where an overseas police check cannot be provided (such as for gap years, non-working or travel through multiple countries) an appropriate good conduct letter is obtained.

 A full professional reference may also be acceptable with full client disclosure.